a-rosenberg/cookbook/recipes/potato-leek-soup.md

 - white wine vinegar (possibly substitute with apple cider vinegar)

 ### instructions
 1. Heat large pot over medium heat and add olive oil, potatoes and leeks.
-Toss with a pinch of salt and stir.
+Add with a pinch of salt and stir.
 Cook 5-8 minutes until the leeks start to break down and get glossy.
 Add water and bouillon and bring to simmer.
 Cook for 30-45 minutes until potatoes are super tender and easily broken up with a wooden spoon.
 Break apart potatoes to thicken soup but leave enough chunks for texture.